andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_09_Scripting.rst

 Script 2: QA Checks
 ^^^^^^^^^^^^^^^^^^^

 Just as with the preprocessing script, the QA script contains all of the quality checks that we did in the previous chapters.
-You can download it `here <https://github.com/andrewjahn/MRtrix_Analysis_Scripts/blob/master/QC_mrview.sh>`__, and execute it by typing ``bash QC_mrview.sh``.
+You can download it `here <https://github.com/andrewjahn/MRtrix_Analysis_Scripts/blob/master/02_QC_mrview.sh>`__, and execute it by typing ``bash 02_QC_mrview.sh``.
 It will use ``mrview`` and ``shview`` to examine the output of each preprocessing step; to proceed to the next QC check, you will need to close the window that is currently open.
 The contents of the script are reproduced below:

 ::